-There are no agreements or understandings between the Company and any executive officer, which guarantee continued employment or guarantee any level of compensation, including incentive or bonus payments, to the executive officer.
+There are no agreements or understandings between the Company and any executive officer which guarantee continued employment or guarantee any level of compensation, including incentive or bonus payments, to the executive officer.
 All of the named executive officers participate in the Company's Cash Incentive Plan.
 Bonus awards under the Cash Incentive Plan provide participants an opportunity to earn an annual bonus in a maximum amount of 100% of base salary or \$2 million per individual per year, whichever is less.
 Under the Cash Incentive Plan, whether a bonus is payable, and the amount of any bonus payable, is contingent upon achievement of certain performance goals, which are set in the annual program adopted under the plan.
-Performance goals are measured according to one or more of the following three targeted financial measures; revenue growth, achievement of preset pretax profit targets, and pretax profit improvement over the prior year.
-For 2010, these performance goals were measured by obtaining specific levels of the following: revenue growth, pre-tax profit plan achievement, and pre-tax profit improvement over the prior year.
-The Compensation Committee set a maximum award for fiscal year 2010 of 100% of the executive's base salaries for Messrs.
-R. Randall Rollins and Gary W. Rollins, and a maximum award of 80% of base salary for Mr. Glen Rollins.
-Messrs.
-Harry J. Cynkus and Michael W. Knottek have a maximum award of 60% of their base salaries for fiscal year 2010.
+Performance goals are measured according to one or more of the following three targeted financial measures: revenue growth, achievement of preset pretax profit targets, and pretax profit improvement over the prior year.
+For 2011, these performance goals were measured by obtaining specific levels of the following: revenue growth, pre-tax profit plan achievement, and pre-tax profit improvement over the prior year.
+The Compensation Committee set a maximum award for fiscal year 2011 of 100% of the executive's base salaries for Messrs.
+R. Randall Rollins and Gary W. Rollins, and a maximum award of 60% of base salary for Mr. Harry J. Cynkus for all plans, which includes his participation in the Home Office Plan.
+Under this Plan, the participant may receive a bonus of up to 10% of the participant's annual salary for achievement of the participant's expense plan and an additional 5% of annual salary for achievement of internal customer service survey results.
 In addition, Messrs.
-Harry J. Cynkus and Michael W. Knottek participate in the Home Office Plan.
-Under this Plan, the participants may receive a bonus of up to 10% of the participant's annual salary for achievement of the participant's expense plan and an additional 5% of annual salary for achievement of internal customer service survey results.
+Robert J. Wanzer and John F. Wilson have a maximum award of 60% of their base salaries for fiscal year 2011.
 Unless sooner amended or terminated by the Compensation Committee, the Cash Incentive Plan will be in place until April 22, 2013.
-The named executive officers while employed are eligible to receive options and restricted stock under the Company's stock incentive plan, in such amounts and with such terms and conditions as determined by the Compensation Committee at the time of grant.
+The named executive officers while employed are eligible to receive options and restricted stock under the Company's tock incentive plan, in such amounts and with such terms and conditions as determined by the Compensation Committee at the time of grant.
 All of the executive officers are eligible to participate in the Company's Deferred Compensation Plan.
 The executive officers participate in the Company's regular employee benefit programs, including the 401(k) Plan with Company match, group life insurance, group medical and dental coverage and other group benefit plans.
 The Deferred Compensation Plan provides that participants may defer up to 50% of their base salary and up to 85% of their annual bonus with respect to any given plan year, subject to a \$2,000 per plan year minimum.
 The Company may make discretionary credits to participant accounts.